0xn3va/application-security-handbook/Web Application/Regular Expressions/README.md

 </details>

 - Implement input validation for strings for matching, at least for string length and allowed characters, see the [Input Validation](/Web%20Application/Input%20Validation/README.md) page.
-- Use the following practices to simplify regular expressions and reduce the likelihood of problems with backtracking:
+- Use the following practices to simplify regular expressions and reduce the likelihood of problems with catastrophic backtracking:

     - Avoid nested quantifiers, for example `(a+)+`.
     - Try to be as precise as possible and avoid the `.` pattern.